ChrisPritchard/ctf-writeups/tryhackme/yearoftherabbit.md

     <]>+. <+++[ ->--- <]>-- ---.- ----. <
     ```

-    God dammit - truly a rabit hole, this room.
+    God dammit - truly a rabbit hole, this room.